OpenRacer/OpenRacer/README.md

 <h4>Suggested print settings for TPU canopies:</h4>

 ```
-1.6mm wall thickness (for 0.4mm nozzle, use 0.53mm line width and 3 perimeters to achieve 1.59mm walls)
+1.6mm wall thickness (for 0.4mm nozzle, use 0.53mm line width and 3 perimeters to achieve 1.59mm walls.
+0.6 to 0.8mm nozzles will use 0.8mm line width and 2 perimeters)
 0.2mm layer height recommended, 0.28mm maximum
 30-60% fan speed
 20% infill (gyroid if available)